ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 *NOTE:* The installation of Heketi in Kubernetes is very confusing.
 This section is currently under review and should be taken as a collection of notes rather than verified guidance.

-If you are not using Gluster for the shared file service, this section can be skipped.
+If you are not using GlusterFS for the shared file service, this section can be skipped.

 If you installed Heketi directly on RHEL, then (obviously) this section can be skipped.

-This section describes the steps to install the Heketi administration client for Gluster in a Docker container managed by Kubernetes.
+This section describes the steps to install the Heketi administration client for GlusterFS in a Docker container managed by Kubernetes.
 Another option is to do a "native" Heketi installation.
 See [Install Heketi on RHEL (aka "native" install)](#Install Heketi on RHEL (aka "native" install)).

 Public Heketi install guide: [Heketi Install for Kubernetes](https://github.com/heketi/heketi/blob/master/doc/admin/install-kubernetes.md)

 The Heketi client is installed on the boot-master machine.
 (A Heketi client can be installed where you prefer, including on an administrator's desktop machine.
 The Heketi client obviously must have network access to the Gluster servers to be managed.)

 - Follow the instructions for the Heketi install in the install-kubernetes.md doc (link above).
-(Ignore the glusterfs installation instructions.
-The glusterfs install was done into docker containers on each of the gluster servers.
+(Ignore the GlusterFS installation instructions.
+The GlusterFS install was done into docker containers on each of the GlusterFS servers.
 (See above section of this guide.)
-Important to note that the glusterfs install uses docker only, not kubernetes.  *TBD:* Should we create a separate kubernetes cluster for glusterfs?
+Important to note that the glusterfs install uses Docker only, not Kubernetes.  *TBD:* Should we create a separate Kubernetes cluster for GlusterFS?
 That seems like overkill.
-I would do a "native" glusterfs install instead.)
+I would do a "native" GlusterFS install instead.)

 - Get the [Heketi CLI](https://github.com/heketi/heketi/releases) for the current release.  (*TBD:* The instructions mention that this has heketi-cli in it.
 However, it is vague as to what it means to "install" the heketi-cli.
 I'm not sure what it is used for.)